 - Honeywell International in actions seeking contribution from oil companies for natural resource damages and cleanup costs for the remediation of Onondaga Lake in Syracuse, New York.

-- Chemours in toxic tort lawsuits brought by water utilities and homeowners alleging contamination of drinking water from perfluorinated chemicals (PFAS) at the company's facility in Fayetteville, North Carolina.
+- Chemours in toxic tort lawsuits brought by water utilities and homeowners alleging contamination of drinking water and a lawsuit by the state Attorney General alleging natural resource damages from perfluorinated compounds (PFAS) at the company's facility in Fayetteville, North Carolina.

 - Southeast Pennsylvania Transit Authority in dispute with Amtrak over rail corridor usage rights and property interests in the Northeast Corridor.
 Amtrak v.
 SEPTA, No. 1:19-cv-537 (D.D.C.).